ryanlabouve/rails-api-jwt-toy-blog/README.md

 end
 ```

-Then later we will be able to add `before_action :authenticate` to our `PrivatePosts` controller.
+Then later we will be able to add `before_action :authenticate` to our `PrivatePosts` controller to preform the actual authentication.

 ([code checkpoint](https://github.com/ryanlabouve/rails-api-jwt-toy-blog/commit/2fd20fce149887ce7cc4a7f3de0551eab210c528))